-Ensuring these policies are complementary would require additional modeling to prevent bidding wars between natural gas utilities seeking to comply with an RPS and fuel suppliers complying with a CFS.
-Perhaps utilities could receive RPS credits for handling RNG on its way to an end user claiming clean fuel credits.
+Ensuring these policies were complementary would require additional modeling to prevent bidding wars between natural gas utilities seeking to comply with an RPS and fuel suppliers complying with a CFS.
+Perhaps utilities could receive RPS credits for handling RNG on its way to a transportation end user claiming clean fuel credits.
 An RPS would get RNG into the pipeline at a base value, engaging the sector knowledge and investment capacity of natural gas utilities in a productive manner.
-Meanwhile, a CFS could provide significant monetary returns for emission reductions in transportation, where demand is more limited.
+Meanwhile, a CFS could provide significant monetary returns for greenhouse gas emission reduction in the transportation sector, where demand is more limited.